-PROJECT NAME DESCRIPTION CPA TOTAL TOTAL COST Bates Elementary School Playground The project is to purchase and install new playground equipment at Bates Elementary School.
-The project is to replace the 25 year old wooden structure and the smaller plastic structure next to it with a new, modern play structure featuring multiple play experiences: slides of different heights, multiple climbing areas, a spinning activity and areas designed to encourage imaginary and cooperative play.
+PROJECT NAME DESCRIPTION STATUS CPA FUNDING Mary Jane Lee Park Improvements In the summer of 2014, the City and its landscape architect held a series of meetings with stakeholders to develop a Master Plan for Mary Jane Lee Park.
+With funding from an Our Common Backyards grant from the state, construction of a new splash pad progressed into early winter, with final weather dependent work to be completed this spring.
+While improvements constitute a major upgrade to the park, stakeholders expressed strong support for the implementation of the entire Master Plan.
+Remaining improvements include installation of approximately 4,000 square feet of rubber play surfacing beneath the existing play equipment and swing set, 3 to 5 new shade trees, new perennials along park perimeter, approximately 100 additional linear feet of pipe rail fence and 450 feet of new chain link fencing, conversion of approximately 4,000 square feet of asphalt to an expanded grass area, reconstructed basketball area with two junior courts (new surfacing, striping, and 4 new posts and backboards), installation of approximately 150 feet of asphalt circulating paths to be incorporated into a tricycle track for small children and construction of a small shade pavilion. • Construction of a new park sign • Proper handling and disposal of unsuitable soils as needed Project complete \$85,075 Bates Elementary School Playground The project is to purchase and install new playground equipment at Bates Elementary School.
+The project is to replace the 25-year-old wooden structure and the smaller plastic structure next to it with a new, modern play structure featuring multiple play experiences: slides of different heights, multiple climbing areas, a spinning activity and areas designed to encourage imaginary and cooperative play.
 This new structure will be ADA accessible, allowing all school and community children the opportunity to play safely.
 Also to be replaced is the existing and much deteriorated wood mulch surfacing and the rotting wood timbers that surround the play area.
 CPA funds would be used specifically for the purchase of the new playground equipment, timbers and main play area surfacing.
-With non-CPA funding, the PTO will install swings. \$49,000.00 \$57,300.00 Mary Jane Lee Park Improvements In the summer of 2014, the City and its landscape architect held a series of meetings with stakeholders to develop a Master Plan for Mary Jane Lee Park.
-With funding from an Our Common Backyards grant from the state, construction of a new splash pad progressed into early winter, with final weather dependent work to be completed this spring.
-While improvements constitute a major upgrade to the park, stakeholders expressed strong support for the implementation of the entire Master Plan.
-Remaining improvements include installation of approximately 4,000 square feet of rubber play surfacing beneath the existing play equipment and swing set, 3 to 5 new shade trees, new perennials along park perimeter, approximately 100 additional linear feet of pipe rail fence and 450 feet of new chain link fencing, conversion of approximately 4,000 square feet of asphalt to an expanded grass area, reconstructed basketball area with two junior courts (new surfacing, striping, and 4 new posts and backboards), installation of approximately 150 feet of asphalt circulating paths to be incorporated into a tricycle track for small children and construction of a small shade pavilion. • Construction of a new park sign • Proper handling and disposal of unsuitable soils as needed \$85,075.00 \$633,061.00 Hamilton Hall Window Restoration Completed in 1806, Hamilton Hall is one of America's outstanding examples of Federal style architecture.
-In 1970, the Hall was designated a National Historic Landmark.
-Designed and built by Samuel McIntire, the namesake of Salem's McIntire Historic District.
-Hamilton Hall has been in the process of an incremental preservation project for the existing windows.
-The remaining windows (1 large window in the main ballroom, and 18 smaller windows elsewhere in the building) at risk of water intrusion and other damage will be restored. \$20,000.00 \$47,000.00
+With non-CPA funding, the PTO will install swings.
+Project complete \$49,000